hantnor/HanDocs/docs/Avatars/Materials.md

 Polytool is a **paid** Unity addon by [**Markoragon**](https://markcreator.gumroad.com/l/Polytool) to simplify the process of optimizing materials.
 It can be used to merge and **atlas** textures and materials.
 - **Atlassing** refers to combining multiple textures onto one material, instead of having them split up among many materials.

+### Tuxedo

+[Tuxedo](https://github.com/feilen/tuxedo-blender-plugin) is a tool that can assist with optimizing your materials from within **Blender**.
+It's completely free, but requires Blender experience.
+It can redo the UV maps to be combined, and bake the textures from the old UV to the new UV.

 ### Manual Atlassing

-If you prefer to have more direct control over what polygons are removed, you can do this manually in **Blender**. (documentation on this through Beanthusiast TBA)
+If you prefer to have more direct control over what polygons are removed, you can do this manually in **Blender**.
+- This can be done within the **UV Editor**, but it takes time and some precision.
+The texture itself will need to be done outside Blender in an image editor.